mehulagg/gitlab/doc/user/packages/npm_registry/index.md

 ### Installing packages from other organizations

-If you'd like to route package requests to multiple organizations and users, you can add additional lines to your `.npmrc` file, replacing `my-org` with the name of the user or organization account that owns the repository containing your project.
-Because upper case letters aren't supported, you must use lowercase letters for the repository owner even if the GitLab user or organization name contains uppercase letters.
+If you'd like to route package requests to multiple organizations and users, you can add additional lines to your `.npmrc` file, replacing `my-org` with the namespace or group name that owns the repository containing your project.
+Please note that the namespace or group name is case-sensitive and must match exactly the name of your group or namespace.

 ```shell
 @foo:registry=https://gitlab.com/api/v4/packages/npm/